bilment/FinancialTracker/README.md

 ## Description of the Project

-This is a simple Java application called "Financial Tracker", this allows users to record and manage their transactions, as deposits and payments.
-Users can enter details like the date, time, description, vendor, and amount for each transaction.
+- This is a simple Java application called "Financial Tracker", this allows users to record and manage their transactions, as deposits and payments.
+- Users can enter details like the date, time, description, vendor, and amount for each transaction.
-The application helps users keep track of their finances by storing transaction data in a file and providing reports for analysis.
+- The application helps users keep track of their finances by storing transaction data in a file and providing reports for analysis.
-That was designed for users who want to keep a basic record of their spending and income.
+- That was designed for users who want to keep a basic record of their payments and deposits.

 ## User Stories

 List the user stories that guided the development of your application.
 Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

+- As a user, I want to have the home screen, so that I can easily navigate my transactions between options.
+- As a user, I want to add a deposit by entering the date, time, description, vendor, and amount so that I can record transactions.
-- As a user, I want to add a deposit by entering the date, time, description, vendor, and amount so that I can record my income transactions.
+- As a user, I want to add a payment by entering the date, time, description, vendor, and amount so that I can record my expense transactions.
+- As a user, I want my transactions to be saved to a file so that my data is preserved even after I close the application.
+- As a user, I want to access a ledger menu, allowing me to easily navigate through different transaction display screens.
+- As a user, I want to view all of my transactions in a list so that I can see a complete overview of my financial activity.
 - As a user, I want to view only my deposits so that I can quickly see all of my income sources.
+- As a user, I want to view only my payments so that I can focus on my expenses and manage my budget.
+- As a user, I want to have an option for report menu, so that I can navigate different filtering options.
-- As a user, I want my transactions to be saved to a file so that my data is preserved even after I close the application.
+- As a user, I want to see transactions within a specific date range so that I can analyze my spending or income over a particular period.
+- As a user, I want to search for transactions by vendor so that I can easily find all transactions with a specific vendor.
 ## Setup

 Instructions on how to set up and run the project using IntelliJ IDEA.